-> Electrical work: The walls of a home have all kinds of stuff running through them.
+Electrical work: The walls of a home have all kinds of stuff running through them.
 Electrical for phone jacks, lights, fans, and other things are all running through those walls.
-So, as we’re building new walls or repairing old ones, a licensed electrician runs new electrical as needed and ensures all is safe before drywalling.
+So, as we’re building new walls or repairing old ones, a runs new electrical as needed and ensures all is safe before drywalling.

 Plumbing: Plumbing pipes and water lines are also hidden behind the walls.
 So, if a remodel requires the pipes to move, a plumber is called in to take care of that.
 They’ll reroute the pipes around the new design to reach the bathroom, kitchen, and other rooms with running water.

-With both plumbing and electrical work, an inspector may need to come in to check the quality of the job.
+With both plumbing and electrical work, an may need to come in to check the quality of the job.

 Why Does It Feel Like It’s Taking Forever?